 On March 16, 2020 (the "Closing Date"), the Company completed the acquisition of Peoples Natural Gas (the "Peoples Gas Acquisition"), which expanded the Company's regulated utility business to include natural gas distribution, serving approximately 750,000 natural gas utility customers in western Pennsylvania, West Virginia and Kentucky.
-The Company paid cash consideration of \$3,465,344, which is subject to adjustment based upon the terms of the purchase agreement.
-Purchase price adjustments include the completion of a closing balance sheet, which was provided to the seller, and the finalization of an adjustment for utility capital expenditures made by the seller during the period between November 1, 2018 and closing.
-There is a dispute between the parties regarding this adjustment for utility capital expenditures.
-It is expected the matter will be resolved in accordance with the provisions of the purchase agreement.
-The estimated purchase price paid by the Company was determined as follows:
+The Company paid cash consideration of \$3,465,344, which was subject to adjustment based upon the terms of the purchase agreement.
+Purchase price adjustments included the completion of a closing balance sheet, which was provided to the seller, and an adjustment for utility capital expenditures made by the seller during the period between November 1, 2018 and the Closing Date.
+In November 2021, the dispute between the parties regarding the adjustment for utility capital expenditures was resolved in accordance with the provisions of the purchase agreement and an inconsequential payment will be made between the parties.
+The purchase price paid by the Company was determined as follows: